Port Talbot Railway and Docks Company: Port Talbot Dock Company

 From this time, two major attempts were made to achieve a negotiated working arrangement between industrial promoters and Emily Talbot.
-The second would have involved the formation of a Port Talbot Docks and Railway company (as opposed to the actual, later Port Talbot Railway and Docks company).
+The second would have involved the formation of a Port Talbot Docks and Railway company (as opposed to the actual, later Port Talbot Railway and Docks Company).
 Neither of the schemes came to reality.

 Formation of the Port Talbot Railway and Dock Company

 The mineral development of the area above Port Talbot demanded action of some kind, and in the 1894 session of Parliament, opposing Bills were considered.
 One was by the Great Western Railway, and one was by the Port Talbot Company.
 They were for railways from Port Talbot to Maesteg, and improvements of the harbour at Port Talbot, and they were clearly mutually exclusive.
 The PT scheme was to extend its railway beyond Maesteg to join the GWR Blaengarw branch at Pontyrhyll, and to acquire running powers over the Blaengarw line and also the GWR main line from Port Talbot into Swansea.
-It was this scheme that was approved, gaining the Royal Assent on 31 July 1894, but the running powers into Swansea were not included.
-The Port Talbot company was restructured into the Port Talbot Railway and Docks company.
+It was this scheme that was approved, with the Port Talbot Railway and Docks Act 1894 (57 & 58 Vict. c. cxli) gaining royal assent on 31 July 1894, but the running powers into Swansea were not included.
+The Port Talbot Company was restructured into the Port Talbot Railway and Docks Company.
 The authorised capital was £600,000, of which Emily Talbot was entitled to over 20% by virtue of shares, and money owed to her by the old company.

-A contract for the work was let to S Pearson and Son in the amount of £527,000.
+A contract for the work was let to S. Pearson and Son in the amount of £527,000.
 The firm had been selected in advance, and no competing tenders were sought; this fact led to some controversy at a Board meeting, and the resignation of a director.